Sanhamm/Modules-test/README.md

 The problem with webpack is that it takes the index.js with it that we use at
  live server. u just have to go in your index.html at remove or comment out the script line at build again.

+´´´
+npm install --save-dev style-loader css-loader
+´´´

+To make css in webapck...

+go in your webpack.config.js file and add

+'''
+module: {
+        rules: [
+            {
+                test: /\.css$/i,
+                use: ['style-loader', 'css-loader'],
+            },
+        ],
+    },
+'''

+so you dont get an error when using
+´´´
+npm run build
+´´´